victorkp/kaiser-gmail-client/README.md

 When reading email, everything is displayed as plain text and opened in the text editor of your choice (default editor is vi; use `kaiser config` to change editors).
 Replying and deleting mail involves editing this text file.
 Once you've made your edits, make sure to save and close the file in order to have your replies and deletes propagated.

 ![kaiser read Screenshot](screenshots/read.png)
-The above screenshot is a sample output of `kaiser read`.
+The above screenshot is a sample output of `kaiser read` when using `vim` as the set text editor.

 ### Replying ###
 Simply type your reply between the `Reply-below-this-line` and the `-----` separator lines.
 When the file is saved and closed, the reply will be sent.